Leland D. Melvin: Biography

 Born on February 15, 1964, in Lynchburg, Melvin attended Heritage High School and then went on to the University of Richmond on a football scholarship, where he received a bachelor's degree in chemistry.
 In 1989, he received a Master of Science degree in Materials Science Engineering from the University of Virginia.

 His parents, Deems and Grace, reside in Lynchburg, Virginia.
 Melvin's recreational interests include photography, piano, reading, music, cycling, tennis, and snowboarding.

-Melvin appeared as an elimination challenge guest judge in the 12th episode of Top Chef (season 7); with his dogs in the seventh season of The Dog Whisperer and the second season of the Netflix series Dogs; and was the host of Child Genius (season 1 and 2).
+Melvin has since been the host of Child Genius and a guest judge in Top Chef, as well as appearing with his dogs in the seventh season of The Dog Whisperer and the second season of the Netflix series Dogs.

 Football career

 Melvin was a wide receiver on the University of Richmond football team from 1982 to 1985.
 Melvin is first on the University of Richmond's career lists with 198 receptions for 2,669 yards, and fourth on Richmond's career touchdown receptions list with 16.
 He was an AP honorable mention All-America selection in 1984 and 1985 and second-team Apple Academic All-America in 1985.

 A team captain during his senior season, Melvin had his best year in 1985, with 65 catches for 956 yards and eight touchdowns.
 His top game was in 1984 against James Madison University, when he had 10 catches for 208 yards and one touchdown.

 Melvin caught at least one pass in every game he played as a Richmond Spider (39).

 He was in the University of Richmond Athletic Hall of Fame Inductee Class of 1996–97 and selected for the All-UR Stadium Team in 2009, which commemorates the greatest Spiders to have played at the stadium in its 81-year history.

 Melvin was chosen by the Detroit Lions in the 11th round of the 1986 NFL draft as a wide receiver.
 During training camp, he pulled a hamstring and was released from the team in late August.
 In October, he was added to the Canadian Football League's Toronto Argonauts' practice roster.

-He reported to the Dallas Cowboys the following spring but pulled a hamstring a second time, officially ending his professional football career.
+He reported to the Dallas Cowboys the following spring but pulled a hamstring a second time, officially ending his hopes of a professional football career.